What Is a Project Brief? and How Do You Use It in Software Development?

 These standards are issued on a global, regional, and industry-specific level.
 The three largest organizations that issue standards with regard to software development are the ISO (International Organization for Standardization), the IEEE (Electrical and Electronics Engineers), and the IEC (International Electrotechnical Commission).

-Together these organizations design, establish, and maintain a wide array of standards that influence the way that software applications are made, distributed for use, and maintained throughout the entire software life cycle.
+Together, these organizations design, establish, and maintain a wide array of standards that influence the way that software systems are made, distributed for use, and maintained throughout the entire software development lifecycle.

 From the perspective of a software development team, and the client that is hiring the team – whether they are outsourcing or establishing an in-house team – it is important that both parties recognize and abide by the standards that are relevant to their project.
 Failure to do so can lead to costly penalties, a loss of reputation, reduced customer satisfaction, and even government intervention.

 As previously stated, the three largest organizations that issue software engineering standards are the ISO, IEEE, and IEC.
-The standards that these organizations release are reviewed on a regular basis, so they are always up to date with the latest technological advancements, such as cloud computing and blockchain.
+The standards that these organizations release are reviewed on a regular basis, so they are always up to date with the latest technological advancements, such as cloud computing, blockchain, and most recently, artificial intelligence.

 To help give you a better idea of the acceptance criteria that applies to software engineering, here are just a few of the most common ISO standards.